danucalovj/Webshrinker-API/README.md

 This API returns the category (single) or categories (multiple) of a particular website.
 Webshrinker can return the categories based on either Webshrinker's taxonomy or the standard IAB Content Taxonomy.

 ### Example
+The following example returns the categories using the default IAB Content Taxonomy:

 ```javascript
 var Webshrinker = require('webshrinker-api');